matatk/agrip/audioquake/manuals/user-manual-part05.md

 ### agdm01t: The Melee – 1on1 Edition

-This map is as above, but has been adapted for two-player “tournament” games by cutting the number of doors onto the central room, and the number of spawnpoints, from 4 to 2.
+This map is as above, but has been adapted for two-player "tournament" games by cutting the number of doors onto the central room, and the number of spawnpoints, from 4 to 2.

 ### agdm02: Halls of Retribution

 A large building with 4 levels.
-There are stairs between each level that announce the level number you’re leaving/arriving at.
+There are stairs between each level that announce the level number you're leaving/arriving at.
 Some levels have obstacles in them such as crates that are used to hide weapons, ammo and other goodies.
 The bottom and top levels contain teleporters that increase flow.

-The stairs are round the edge of each floor and are arranged such that when you have gone up one set of stairs, you can follow the side of the floor you’re around to find the next set.
+The stairs are round the edge of each floor and are arranged such that when you have gone up one set of stairs, you can follow the side of the floor you're around to find the next set.

 ### agdm02l: Halls of Retribution – Warring Factions Remix

 As in the previous level, but there are two buildings with four floors.
-This may one day make an excellent “Capture The Flag” map\!
+This may one day make an excellent "Capture The Flag" map\!